Maryland Day Explained

-St. Clements Island was not the final destination of these settlers, however.
+St Clement’s Island was not the final destination of these settlers, however.
 The site became the temporary base from which they explored upriver until they reached the shore of the New World.
-Because of the location and the friendly Indians, the group set about building the city of St. Mary’s.
+Because of the location and the friendly Indians, the group set about building the St. Mary’s City.

-A charter was then drawn up which allowed Lord Baltimore (Calvert) to rule the colony much like a king.
-Though the colonists were still English citizens, the charter allowed them to attend the church of their choice and therefore they no longer had to join or support the English monarch’s church with their taxes.
+A charter was then drawn up allowing Calvert to rule the colony much like a king.
+Though the colonists were still English citizens, the charter allowed them to attend the church of their choice and therefore, they no longer had to join or support the English monarch’s church with their taxes.
 Not only was this “freedom of religion” in the colony, it was also the first time church and state were separated.
-The Maryland colony was the only one where all faiths could worship without difficulty.
+The Maryland colony was the only one where all faiths could worship freely.

 Now back to St. Mary’s City: The settlement was the first in Maryland and was named the capital of the colony.
 Over the years it flourished, with a strong tobacco economy and population growth.
 However, political and religious factions rose up against Lord Baltimore.
 The king of England intervened and decided to move the capital to Annapolis.
 Thus began the demise of St. Mary’s City and no other growth or construction took place until the beginning of the 20th century when archeological excavations began.
 As a result, this little 17th century city became one of the finest colonial archeological sites in the country.
 It was named to the National Historic Landmarks in 1969 and now thrives as a tourist center.

-It can be said that Maryland Day isn’t just about the pilgrims landing on St. Clements Island back in 1634.
+It can be said that Maryland Day isn’t just about the pilgrims landing on St. Clement’s Island on that day in 1634.
 In fact, the Maryland State Board of Education proclaimed the holiday in 1903 to honor Maryland history.
-The Legislature agreed in 1916 and authorized it as a legal holiday.
+The legislature agreed in 1916 and authorized it as a legal holiday.

-Kathryn, a former 4th grade teacher in Maryland, enjoys sharing her love of history and can be reached at [email protected]
+Kathryn, a former 4th grade teacher in Maryland can be reached at [email protected]

 OutLook by the Bay magazine and this website are made possible through the support of our advertisers and subscribers.
 We guarantee you’ll learn something new each issue.
 Please subscribe today.